Fastelavn: What is the Danish childrens’ carnival all about?

-Fastelavn will be celebrated all across Denmark on Sunday, but few people seem to know why.
+Fastelavn will be celebrated all across Denmark this Sunday, but few people seem to know why.
 Although the name of the day ought to give some kind of hint, not one of the 16 random Danes polled by The Local on the streets of Copenhagen could explain the reason for celebrating Fastelavn.
 “It either begins or ends the fast [Lent, ed.],” was the closest guess.

 Fastelavn was basically the feast before the fast, the 40 days of Lent beginning on Ash Wednesday and ending on Easter Sunday.
 It was originally a three-day binge: Flæskesøndag and Flæskemandag – Sunday and Monday when flæsk (pork, but akin to flesh) was eaten – meat, as in the Latin carne, hence carnival; and, White Tuesday, when revellers consumed dairy foods and the special buns described in the next point.
 Lent disappeared after the Reformation, but celebrations continued.
 Scrap the fast, but keep the feast.

 Fastelavnsboller (buns) are these days mostly eaten on the Sunday now known as Fastelavn, but traditionally the sweets were for White Tuesday, the day before Ash Wednesday.